Prague Marathon: Other races

-The Prague Marathon event takes place over a full weekend and comprises several events, including the Volkswagen Prague Marathon, the Volkswagen Family Minimarathon 4.2 km, the Allianz Eco Walk 2 km, and the In-line party 6.5 km - a skating event.
-The Hervis Prague Half Marathon, which is also awarded IAAF Gold Label status, is held each March or April.
+The Prague Marathon event takes place over a full weekend and comprises several events, including the Prague International Marathon, the ČT 2Run, the DM Family Mile and the DM Bambini Run.
+The Prague Half Marathon, which is also awarded IAAF Gold Label status, is held each March or April.

 Winners

-Since its inception in 1995, the men's race has been dominated by East African runners, with Kenyan athletes in particular winning 13 titles alone.
-Hélder Ornelas became the first and so far only European men's winner in 2007.
-The winners of the women's race have been mainly Russian and Kenyan.
-Alena Vinnitskaya of Belarus is the most successful women's athlete however, with her three straight wins from 1996 to 1998.
-Eliud Kiptanui is the men's record holder with 2:05:39 hours while Lonah Chemtai Salpeter has the women's course best of 2:19:45 hours.
+Since its inception in 1995, the men's race has been dominated by East African runners, with Kenyan athletes winning 18 titles alone.
+Angola-born Portuguese runner Hélder Ornelas became the first and so far only European men's winner in 2007.
+Kenyan Alexander Mutiso is the men's record holder with 2:05:09 hours.

+The winners of the women's race have been mainly Kenyan and Ethiopian.
+Alena Vinnitskaya of Belarus is the most successful women's athlete, with three straight wins from 1996 to 1998.
+Israeli Lonah Chemtai Salpeter has the women's course best of 2:19:46 hours.

-In 2019, El Mahjoub Dazza crossed the finish line first, but was disqualified in 2020 by the Athletics Integrity Unit for using a prohibited substance, as determined by abnormalities in his athlete biological passport.
-Dawit Wolde was named the winner after Dazza's disqualification.
+In 2019, Moroccan runner El Mahjoub Dazza crossed the finish line first, but was disqualified in 2020 by the Athletics Integrity Unit for using a prohibited substance, as determined by abnormalities in his athlete biological passport.
+Ethiopian runner Dawit Wolde was named the winner after Dazza's disqualification.